AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 The companion exercise book is essential for self-study.
 It is difficult to internalize probability and process intuition without working substantial problem sets.
 The exercises range from routine calculations to substantial proofs that develop technique in conditioning, generating functions, and martingale arguments.

-A minor bibliographic note: the original webpage spells the authors' names as "Grimmet and Stirzacker."
-The correct spellings are Grimmett and Stirzaker.

 ---

 ## Part II: Information Theory